Botrivier Challenge 2017

-If you're an athlete who's looking for a new challenge, The Botriver Challenge is an exciting two-day event of night runs and day trails, walks and mountain biking, taking place from the 28-29 October 2016 in the Bot River Valley.
+If you're an athlete who's looking for a new challenge, The Botriver Challenge is an exciting two-day event of runs and trails, walks and mountain biking, taking place from the 8-9 September 2017 in the Bot River Valley.

 The event opens with the ever-popular five-kilometre night run or walk, a race which attracts over 1000 walkers and runners each year.
 Bring your neon lighting and have fun!

-If the nighttime festivities don't appeal to you, then kickstart your day with an early morning trail run on Saturday, 29 October.
+If the nighttime festivities don't appeal to you, then kickstart your day with an early morning trail run.
 The 15-kilometre route is a nice challenge for the fitter of folk while the gentler five-kilometre race is suitable for the unfit.
 Not only will you be getting a little bit of exercise, but you'll see some spectacular sights along the way.
 If you prefer walking, you can choose between a a 21-kilometre, 10km or a 5km walk / run.

 All participants will be well catered for, with a number of water stations to replenish one's thirst along the way.
 There will also be a hub of festivity with good food, music and fun.